-The material life cycle refers to the stages through which a product or material passes, from the extraction of raw materials to its eventual disposal.
+The steel material life cycle refers to the stages through which a product or material passes, from the extraction of raw materials to its eventual disposal.
 There are five stages of the material life cycle, each with its own set of challenges and environmental impacts.
 In this article, we will explore each stage of the material life cycle and examine the ways in which they contribute to environmental degradation.

 - Raw Material Extraction.